-But, the truth is, for both individual and corporate taxpayers, filing your annual
+But, the truth is, for both individual and corporate taxpayers, filing your annual tax return is just one step in what can be a very long and arduous process.

 Very often, a few days after filing your return, you'll receive notification from SARS that you've been selected to submit your supporting documentation for inspection.
 Or even that SARS has chosen you for a full-blown audit.
 And sometimes, you don't even receive a notification.
 SARS expects you to keep logging into to your eFiling profile continuously to double check your 'inbox' to make sure you haven't missed anything.

-So how can you be sure you've actually met all your obligations, either for yourself as a taxpayer, or for your client if you're a
+So how can you be sure you've actually met all your obligations, either for yourself as a taxpayer, or for your client if you're a tax practitioner?

 There are a few procedures I recommend to help you on your way.
 Let's have a look…